GLSL language integration

 Everything in the line in front of the

-In the option menu you can set a file path to an external compiler.
-If an existing path is given compilations will be executed by starting the given executable.
+%SystemDrive% in your arguments and path.
 The shader code (including include code and all substitutions) will be written into a temporary file named "shader.vert|frag|comp|..." (extensions follow glslangValidator standard) in the current users temp path.
 This temporary shader file is then used as the first argument to the external compiler executable.

 Errors and questions

 Please us the GitHub Issue function to report errors or ask questions.

 Check out the contribution guidelines

 if you want to contribute to this project.